jchburmester/pomodoro/README.md

 * Fix the spacing of the first arg in the shell, I have to start it using "python main.py$arg" instead of "python main.py $arg"
 * Fix tflite (model quantization)

+* Extend custom callback to use nvidia-ml-py3 instead of nvidia-smi in shell.
+This way the power usage is linked directly to the training and can be exported to the csv file directly (better automation).
+  * Use nvidia-ml-py3 or the wrapper py3nvml (https://py3nvml.readthedocs.io/en/latest/)
+  * Information on metrics (like GPU usage, etc.) on https://lambdalabs.com/blog/weights-and-bias-gpu-cpu-utilization
+      * This is the same metric that WANDB uses to track training runs

 (later)
 * Make appendix with other models
 * Introduce a energy consumption (correlated with number of epochs) / (val) accuracy / inference time quotient or function to be used to measure trained models (but check literature first!)